shashankbl/pixelsynth/index.md

 Project by [Shashank Bangalore Lakshman](shashankbl.github.io)

 ## Description

 This project acts as a template engine.
-It allows you to select an artistic effect from a Python library and outputs a fully functional web directory (HTML + JS) ready to run locally.
+It allows you to select an artistic effect from a Javascript (p5js) library and outputs a fully functional web directory (HTML + JS) ready to run locally.

 ## How to Use